These are no-frills, bare-bones notes I’m taking whilst playing 2012 shooter-looter video game Borderlands 2.

 Salvador likely is the most powerful character in the endgame.
 But he’s also the most reliant on powerful firearms and scales up slowly.

 Before the late 40s he’ll be a bit underpowered.
-And even then you need to choose weapons wisely (a Rubi in the off-hand, and a low-magazine auto weapon in the main).
+And even after that span you need to choose weapons wisely (a Rubi in the off-hand, and a low-magazine auto weapon in the main).

 Approach #1 – Gunzerk